 Lane-splitting is a controversial topic throughout the United States.
 Only a few states have legalized the practice, though many motorcyclists still do it.
 Lane-splitting is when motorcyclists ride down the white line between lanes of stopped cars or cars that are moving slowly.
 Motorcyclists often split lanes when there is heavy traffic.
 Last year, a representative introduced a bill in Montana that would legalize lane-splitting.
 The bill would allow motorcyclists to drive between lanes of cars if traffic is going slower than 10 mph.
 The motorcyclists could drive between the cars at a maximum speed of 20 mph.
 Currently, however, lane-splitting is not legal in Montana.

 If you have suffered an injury in a Montana motorcycle accident because of another person’s negligence, you deserve compensation.
-The attorneys at Kovacich Snipes, P.C. can help you.
+The attorneys at Kovacich Snipes Johnson, P.C. can help you.
 We have a proven track record of fighting passionately for our clients and being able to take on extremely difficult, complicated cases.
 We have been helping Montana residents for over 30 years with many different types of cases.
 We operate on a contingency fee basis.
 That means you pay nothing if we don’t win a settlement or judgment for you.
 We offer free consultations, so you can be sure that we are the best team for you.
-Contact Kovacich Snipes, P.C. for more information or skilled representation for your motorcycle accident case.
+Contact Kovacich Snipes Johnson, P.C. for more information or skilled representation for your motorcycle accident case.